 1120 St. Joseph Road, Little River

 Tucked away in a forest surrounding an old family farm boasting vines more than 150 years old, La Belle Amie Vineyard was built in 1999 and today offers a line of muscadine wines, a full schedule of live music and festivals on the property, and a retail shop with regular tastings.
+Popular annual events include Dog Days of Summer, Rock ‘n Roll Saturday, a Jimmy Buffett-themed afternoon, and Winesdays on the Deck.
+The vineyard is located less than four miles from Main Street in North Myrtle Beach.

 Twelve 33 Distillery